An Unforgettable Trip To The Fabled Portuguese Coast

-Portugal’s Algarve Coast, a strip of southern coastline boasting Instagram-worthy photos, runs nearly 2000 square miles, from the Alentejo, in the north, to the port of Cape St. Vincent, in the south.
+Portugal’s Algarve Coast, a strip of southern coastline boasting Instagram-worthy photos, runs nearly 2,000 square miles, from the Alentejo, in the north, to the port of Cape St. Vincent, in the south.
 Limestone caves and grottoes offer stunning vistas of turquoise water.
 In September, the weather feels nothing like fall.
-It’s still summer in Portugal, even when the rest of us are experiencing cool weather.
+It’s still summer in Portugal, even when the rest of us are experiencing fall.

 We had driven to the Algarve from Lisbon, in the north, where we spent three days stumbling around the old city, in search of the best vittles.
 The Algarve is less frenetic than Lisbon, more Hamptons than New York City, and it felt just about right to kick off our shoes and dig our toes into the sand and surf.

 One day, in search of adventure, we headed to the petite town of Portimão.
 The port town, no more than a slip, is best known for its slippery, silver sardines.
 Walking through the Mercado Municipal — an indoor market featuring an entire room of fishmongers selling their wares — we dove into the local culture.
 Scales tipped with mounds of shining sardines.
 The reptilian claws of gooseneck barnacles — another Portuguese delicacy — reached upward.
 Should we take them home with us, we wondered?
 How should we cook them?

 Each year, Portimão hosts a sardine festival, a days-long homage to the humble fish.
 But we had missed that proverbial boat by about a month.
 Instead, we walked up the narrow hill that connects town with the water until we arrived at a restaurant that seemed pleasant enough.
 There, my husband ordered a plate of sardines, simply grilled, while I dipped Portuguese bread into the broth accompanying a bowl of fresh clams.